-PyTorch is an open-source library used in machine learning library developed using Torch library for python program.
-It is developed by Facebook’s AI Research lab and released in January 2016 as a free and open-source library mainly used in computer vision, deep learning, and natural language processing applications.
-Programmer can build a complex neural network with ease using PyTorch as it has a core data structure, Tensor, multi-dimensional array like Numpy arrays.
-PyTorch use is increasing in current industries and in the research community as it is flexible, faster, easy to get the project up and running, due to which PyTorch is one of the top deep learning tools.
+PyTorch is an open-source machine learning library developed using Torch library for python programs.
+It was developed by Facebook’s AI Research lab and released in January 2016 as a free and open-source library mainly used in computer vision, deep learning, and natural language processing applications.
+Programmers can quickly build a complex neural network using PyTorch as it has a core data structure, Tensor, and multi-dimensional array like Numpy arrays.
+PyTorch use is increasing in current industries and the research community as it is flexible, faster, and easy to get the project up and running, due to which PyTorch is one of the top deep learning tools.

-The pyTorch framework can be seen as the future of the deep learning framework.
-There are many deep learning frameworks getting introduced, and the most preferred frameworks are Tensorflow and PyTorch, but among all, PyTorch is emerging as a winner due to its flexibility and computation power.
-For machine learning and Artificial Intelligence enthusiast, PyTorch is easy to learn and will be very useful to build models.
+The PyTorch framework can be seen as the future of the deep learning framework.
+Many deep learning frameworks are being introduced; the most preferred ones are Tensorflow and PyTorch.
+Still, PyTorch is emerging as a winner due to its flexibility and computation power.
+For machine learning and Artificial Intelligence enthusiast, PyTorch is easy to learn and useful for building models.